tc39/notes/meetings/2022-03/mar-31.md

 JHX: Disallow it, we could allow it in the future if we really want to.
 And if we allow it right now, we cannot remove it anymore.

-CHG: Like I said, I think this is extremely edge-case-y so it doesn't sound like we have consensus to change it.
+KHG: Like I said, I think this is extremely edge-case-y so it doesn't sound like we have consensus to change it.
 So I'm happy to move on to the next one.
 The next one being `super.dec`.
 I'm guessing for similar reasons people will object to this one.

 [audio-issues]